 LMMS strives to maintain an authentic Montessori middle school education as well as maintain high academic standards and achievement.

-LMMS serves a population of approximately 60 students from the Lakeland area who demonstrate the ability to be academically and socially successful in a Montessori environment.
+LMMS serves a population of approximately 30 students from the Lakeland area who demonstrate the ability to be academically and socially successful in a Montessori environment.
+Lakeland Montessori Schoolhouse sixth graders receive automatic entrance into seventh grade.
 LMMS seeks diversity in all forms in its population.

 Lakeland Montessori Middle School uses a proven Montessori curriculum which accents the integrated quality of education.
 All of the core academic areas are fully integrated within each other, resulting in a remarkably authentic education which mimics the nature of society.
 Integrated curricula tend to make the study of individual subjects or ideas more relevant and related, creating a natural and authentic education.
 The eccentricities of Montessori education are what make it innovative and effective.